 The claims liability of the County is based on the requirements of Governmental Accounting Standards Board No. 10, which requires that a liability for claims be reported if information prior to issuance of the financial statements indicates that it is probable that a liability has been incurred at the date of the financial statements and the amount of the loss can be reasonably estimated.

 Actual claims liability at June 30, 2019 was as follows:

+General

-Liability
+Unemplo oyment Liability

-1,716,396
+14,353 1,716,396

-\$ 1,716,396
+\$ 4 14,353 \$ 1,716,396